cameronjacoby/globetweet/README.md

 ##Overview

-GlobeTweet allows users to search a keyword and view a live stream of related tweets.
-Simultaneously, tweet locations are pinned on a map in real-time.
+GlobeTweet allows users to search any keyword and view a live stream of related tweets.
+Tweet locations are pinned on the adjacent map in real-time.

 ##Motivation

-The motivation for this project is to discover what people around the world are saying about a given topic at any moment.
-In addition, the location mapping feature provides insight into global trends.
+The motivation for this project is to discover what people around the world are tweeting about a given topic at any moment.
+In addition, the location mapping feature provides insight into global Twitter Trends

-##Built With:
+###Built With:

 * Node.js
 * Express